Julia (1977 film): Plot

-Julia's school in Vienna is overrun by Nazi thugs, and Julia is severely injured trying to protect her colleagues.
+Julia's university in Vienna is overrun by Nazi thugs, and she is severely injured trying to protect others.
 Lillian receives word of Julia's condition and rushes to Vienna to be with her.
 Julia is taken away for "treatment", and Lillian is unable to find her again since the hospital denies any knowledge of her being treated there.
-She remains in Europe to try to find Julia again but is unsuccessful.
+She remains in Europe to try to find Julia but is unsuccessful.

 Later, during the Nazi era, Lillian has become a celebrated playwright and is invited to a writers' conference in the USSR.
-Julia, having taken on the battle against Nazism, enlists Lillian en route to smuggle money into Nazi Germany to assist the anti-Nazi cause.
+Julia, having taken on the battle against Nazism, enlists Lillian en route to smuggle money into Germany to assist the anti-Nazi cause.
 It is a dangerous mission, especially for a Jewish intellectual on her way to Russia.

-Lillian departs for the USSR via Berlin, and the movements of her person, and placement of her possessions (a hat and a box of candy), are carefully guided by compatriots of Julia through border crossings and inspections.
-In Berlin, Lillian is told to go to a cafe where she finds Julia.
-They are able to speak only briefly.
+Lillian departs for the USSR via Berlin, and the movements of her person, and the placement of her possessions (a hat and a box of candy), are carefully guided by colleagues of Julia through border crossings and inspections.
+In Berlin, Lillian is told to go to a cafe, where she finds Julia.
+They speak only briefly.
 Julia divulges that the "treatment" she received in the hospital in Vienna was the amputation of her leg.
 Julia tells her that the money she has brought will save 500 to 1,000 people, many of them Jews.
-Lillian also learns that Julia has a daughter, Lily, who is living with a baker in Alsace.
+Lillian also learns that Julia has a daughter, Lilly, who is living with a baker in Alsace.
 After Lilian leaves Julia in the cafe and boards the train to Moscow, a man tells her to avoid passing through Germany again after she leaves the USSR.

-When Lillian reaches London, she receives word that Julia has been killed in the Frankfurt apartment of a friend by Nazi agents although the details of her death are shrouded in secrecy.
+When Lillian reaches Moscow, the atmosphere is gloomy and oppressive.
+She receives word that Julia is dead.
+Returning to London, she is told that Julia has been killed in the Frankfurt apartment of a friend by Nazi agents, although the details of her death are shrouded in secrecy.
 Lillian unsuccessfully looks for Julia's daughter in Alsace.
 She returns to the United States and is reunited with Dashiell Hammett.
-She is haunted by her memories of Julia and is distraught over not having found Julia's baby.
-She is shocked that Julia's family pretends not to remember Lillian, clearly wanting to excise from their memory a granddaughter who refused to conform at a time when conformity caused the murder of many innocent people.
+She is haunted by Julia's memories and is distraught at not finding Julia's toddler.
+She is shocked that Julia's family pretends not to remember Lillian as Julia's friend, clearly wanting to excise from their memory a granddaughter who refused to conform at a time when conformity caused the murder of many innocent people.

-The film ends with an image of Lillian Hellman seated in a boat alone, fishing.
-She reveals in voiceover that she continued to live with Hammett for another thirty years and outlived him by several more.
+The film ends with an image of Lillian Hellman many years later seated in a boat alone, fishing.
+She reveals in voiceover that she continued to live with Hammett for another thirty years and outlived him.

 Cast

-The film marked the film debut of Meryl Streep and Lisa Pelikan.
+The film marked the film debut of Lisa Pelikan and Meryl Streep.